JohnnyChingas/Scrape/README.md

 Scrape
 ======

-A small project I used to learn how to scrape text from websites.
+A small project I used to scrape text from websites.

+Further analysis coming soon (hooray for NLTK!)